In This Article

 #4: Your Armor Against Heart Disease

-Most Americans gets their cholesterol tested regularly to screen for heart disease, the number one killer of Americans.
-The cholesterol that is connected with heart disease is called low-density lipoprotein, or LDL, and is often referred to simply as, the bad cholesterol.
+Most Americans get their cholesterol tested regularly to screen for heart disease, the number one killer of Americans.
+The cholesterol that is connected with heart disease is called low-density lipoprotein, or LDL, and is often referred to simply as, bad cholesterol.

 Cholesterol becomes bad through the process of oxidation.

 Vegetables are the number one source of antioxidants in the diet, neutralizing the process of oxidation.
 When vegetable intake is low, antioxidant levels crash, allowing the fats in the blood to oxidize.
 Low vegetable consumption is directly linked to the oxidation of LDL and, ultimately, high cholesterol and heart disease.

 Major protective phytonutrients found in vegetables, including flavonoids and carotenoids, have been shown to reduce heart disease, high blood pressure, diabetes, obesity, and some cancers.